nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 {add a object diagram}

-The sequence diagram below shows the AppointmentCommand works:
+The sequence diagram below shows how the AppointmentCommand works:
 {add a sequence diagram}

 * When the user inputs `appointment ic/[NRIC] d/[DATE] dric/[NRIC]`, the `LogicManager` calls `AddressBookParser` to parse the command.
 This creates an `AppointmentCommandParser` to parse the patient's `Nric`, `Booking`, and doctor's `Nric` inputs through `ParserUtil`